Custom SQL query enrichment

 cache

-A Snowplow enrichment can run many millions of time per hour, effectively launching a DoS attack on a data source if we are not careful.
-The cache
+An enrichment can run many millions of time per hour, effectively launching a DoS attack on a data source.
+The cache configuration attempts to minimize the number of lookups performed.

-configuration attempts to minimize the number of lookups performed.
 The cache is an LRU (least-recently used) cache, where less frequently accessed values are evicted to make space for new values.
-For the cache key, we use a complex object with an underlying Indexed HashMap, consisting of placeholder numbers as keys and extracted values as HashMap values.
-You can configure the cache
+Configure the cache as follows:

 ignoreOnError